Are you getting a bit annoyed by rubbish articles suggesting there are only a few alternatives to Goodreads? There must be more choice, right?

 - Avoid Amazon

-Following on from my last post about why we need an ebook alternative to Goodreads, here's a live and growing list of reading tracking sites I've discovered while working on my own service for ebook readers, Libreture.
+Following on from our last post about why we need an ebook alternative to Goodreads, here's a live and growing list of Goodreads alternatives.
+We discovered these reading tracking sites while working on our own service for ebook readers, Libreture.

 - Only includes services that are accessible and fully functional through a website - not app-only!